Assessment criteria (Compass)

 The jury takes into account the following criteria when assessing the final projects:

-If you are participating in the Future Proef Award, you can prepare a justification based on these criteria.
-On the ‘apply’ page you will find a template per educational level (graduate, bachelor and master).
-Use this template to explain how your final thesis contributes to the criteria.
-You should then attach this completed template to your application.
+If you’re taking part in the Future Proef Award, you can prepare a justification based on the award criteria.
+On the ‘registration’ page, you’ll find a template for each educational level (associate degree, bachelor’s, and master’s).
+Use the appropriate template to explain how your final project meets the criteria, and attach the completed form to your application.

-It is not necessary to meet all criteria to have a chance of winning the Future Proef Award.
-We have refined the above three criteria for each educational level.
-Please use the appropriate document as a guide to formulate your justification in your submission form (see registration step-by-step guide).
+You don’t need to meet all criteria to be in the running for the Future Proef Award.
+We’ve tailored the three core criteria to each educational level — so make sure to use the right template to guide your justification in the submission form (see the step-by-step registration guide).

 Sustainability Compass